Misty Copeland: Principal dancer

-On June 30, 2015, Copeland became the first African-American woman to be promoted to principal ballerina in ABT's 75-year history.
+On June 30, 2015, Copeland became the first African-American woman promoted to principal ballerina in ABT's 75-year history.
 Copeland's achievement was groundbreaking, as there have been very few African-American principal ballerinas at major companies.
 Debra Austin became a principal at Pennsylvania Ballet in 1982, and Lauren Anderson became a principal at Houston Ballet in 1990, the first black principal ballerinas at major American companies.
+As one critic put it, "Ballet is one of the few art forms ... where discrimination based on colour is still widely practised as an expression of established aesthetics. ...
+[But] Copeland has the talent and the stage presence: big jumps, a supple arch and full wattage smile on top of tireless energy."
 According to the 2015 documentary about Copeland, A Ballerina's Tale, until Copeland, "there [had] never been a Black female principal dancer at a major international company".

-Copeland next accepted the role of Ivy Smith in the Broadway revival of On The Town, which she played for two weeks from August 25 to September 6.
+Copeland played the role of Ivy Smith in the Broadway revival of On The Town for two weeks from August 25, 2015, to September 6.
 Her debut on Broadway was favorably reviewed in The New York Times, The Washington Post, and other media.

 That October, in New York, Copeland performed in the revival of Tharp's choreography of the Brahms-Haydn Variations, in Frederick Ashton's Monotones I, and "brought a seductive mix of demureness and sex appeal to 'Rum and Coca-Cola'" in Paul Taylor's Company B. The same month, she created the role of His Loss in AfterEffect by Marcelo Gomes, danced to Tchaikovsky's Souvenir de Florence, at Lincoln Center.
 When ABT brought Ratmansky's Nutcracker to Segerstrom Center for the Arts in December 2015, Copeland reprised the role of Clara.

 In January 2016, Copeland reprised the role of Princess Florine in The Sleeping Beauty at the Kennedy Center, choreographed by Ratmansky.
 Her spring 2016 schedule also included leads in ABT productions of The Firebird, La Fille Mal Gardee, Le Corsaire, The Golden Cockerel, Swan Lake and Romeo and Juliet.
 In 2017, she appeared as a guest artist with La Scala Theatre Ballet when it visited Southern California.
 In 2019, Copeland danced Harlequinade opposite Calvin Royal III in the roles of Pirrette and Pierrot, in a rare instance of a black couple dancing together in ballet.

+Copeland left the ABT stage after a back injury the same year, and she stayed away from live performances during the COVID-19 pandemic, and while raising her son, born in 2022.
+She retired from ABT in 2025 with a gala farewell performance.